-The obvious usage of the tilemap is for super fast, clearly readable and wide multicoloured character display; The non-obvious usage is to make fast and wide full colour backgrounds that combine with your Layer 2 graphics and sprites to fill the void between ULA and LoRes, expanding it for resolution.
+The obvious application for the tilemap is for a fast, clearly readable and wide multicoloured character display.
+Less obvious perhaps is that it can also be used to make fast and wide resolution full colour backgrounds with easily animated components.

 The tilemap is defined by two data structures.

 The first data structure is the tilemap itself which indicates what characters occupy each cell on screen.
 Each tilemap entry is two bytes so for 40×32 resolution, a full size tilemap will occupy 2560 bytes, and for 80×32 resolution the space taken is twice that at 5120 bytes.
 The tilemap entries are stored in X-major order and each two-byte tilemap entry is stored little endian:

 bits 15-12 : palette offset bit 11 : x mirror bit 10 : y mirror bit 9 : rotate bit 8 : ULA over tilemap (in 512 tile mode, bit 8 of the tile number) bits 7-0 : tile number

 The character displayed is indicated by the “tile number” which can be thought of as an ASCII code.
 The tile number is normally eight bits allowing up to 256 unique tiles to be displayed but this can be extended to nine bits for 512 unique tiles if 512 tile mode is enabled via the Tilemap Control register.